qmk/qmk_firmware/docs/features/key_cancellation.md

 KEY_CANCELLATION_ENABLE = yes
 ```

-By default, key cancellation is disabled.
+By default, key cancellation is disabled even after adding to `rules.mk`.
 To enable it, you need to use the `KX_CATG` or `KX_CAON` keycode to enable it.
 The status is stored in persistent memory, so you shouldn't need to enable it again.

 ### Keycodes {#keycodes}